kosal-u/kosal-u/README.md

 > **Designing reliable networks, one link at a time.**

-I am an **FTTH and Wireless Engineer** focused on **FTTH / GPON, Wireless Backhaul, Routing & Switching, NOC Operations, Monitoring, and Network Security**.
+I am **Kosal**, an **FTTH and Wireless Engineer** focused on **FTTH / GPON, Wireless Backhaul, Routing & Switching, NOC Operations, Monitoring, and Network Security**.

-I work with telecommunications and enterprise networks, including last-mile FTTH deployment, wireless point-to-point links, VLAN design, routing, switching, troubleshooting, monitoring, and network optimization.
+I design, deploy, troubleshoot, and optimize telecommunications and enterprise networks — from last-mile FTTH deployment and wireless point-to-point links to VLAN design, routing, switching, monitoring, and security hardening.

 ---